 Observe the storage temperature limits stated in Section 2.
-Storage below -30 °C (-22 °F) will permanently damage the pump seals.
+Storage below -30°C (-22°F) will permanently damage the pump seals.

-Note: If you will store a new pump in conditions of high humidity, remove the pump from its cardboard packaging box; dispose of the box (refer to Section 6.2).
+Note: If storing a new pump in conditions of high humidity, remove the pump from its cardboard packaging box; dispose of the box (refer to Section 6.2).